 Build Energy Efficiency Into Every House

-Claude St. Hilaire of Home Energy Group in Sourth Carolina says:
+Claude St. Hilaire of Home Energy Group in South Carolina says:

 “Builders using the TallWall OSB wall sheathing will see a significant reduction in air leakage into the home.
 By minimizing the sheathing joints, we have seen blower door testing on homes using the TallWall system with fiberglass batt insulation approach the air leakage rates on homes using spray foam insulation.”

-Note: Building in Florida to the FGBC (Florida Green Building Certification)?
-The FGBC has accepted TallWall’s reduction in air leakage for additional points under the “Innovative” ideas section.
-Be sure to use TallWall or Windstorm and include that in your forms.
+The Florida Green Building Certification (FGBC) program has accepted TallWall’s reduction in air leakage for additional points under the “Innovative Ideas” section.
+Be sure to use TallWall or our Windstorm products and include that in your forms.